neonevm/neon-evm.docs/docs/evm_compatibility/overview.md

 <!-- go deeper on HOW to modify the contract to constrain account numbers Anton will pass in slack
   -->

-By constructing the contract logic differently, fixed-Sized values and arrays can fit into a significantly smaller number of accounts.
+By constructing the contract logic differently, fixed-sized values and arrays can fit into a significantly smaller number of accounts.

 ```Solidity
  /*1 account: */